Snigdha Panigrahi

 About me

 I am an Assistant Professor of Statistics and also hold a courtesy appointment at the Department of Biostatistics.
-My work involves developing tools for replicable learning from complex data, with a special focus on quantifying uncertainties in outputs from machine learning methods.
+My work involves developing tools for replicable learning from complex data.

 I have been serving as a member of the editorial board for the Journal of Computational and Graphical Statistics and as an elected member of the International Statistical Institute since 2021.